aristanetworks/avd/benchmarks/README.md

   -m "not benchmark_scale" \
   -q
 ```

+CodSpeed runs this suite in both simulation and memory modes.
+The memory run
+also records peak physical memory on supported runners.

 Local full-suite runs include the 150-device scale benchmark.
 They do not add an
 all-host render benchmark for the full molecule scenario; that kind of load test